selfishprimate/gerillass-docs/content/docs/all-buttons.md

 ---
 title: "All Buttons"
-site_title: "All Buttons Sass Mixin"
+page_title: "All Buttons Sass Mixin"
-site_description: "All Buttons Sass mixin helps you to target all the HTML button elements in the DOM so you can easily apply your style rules."
+page_description: "All Buttons Sass mixin helps you to target all the HTML button elements in the DOM so you can easily apply your style rules."
 ---

 # All Buttons